jrheard/madison_axi/docs/quickstart.rst

 `source code <https://github.com/jrheard/madison_axi/blob/master/madison_axi/axi.py>`_,
 it really isn't very long.

-How to actually paint pictures on the AxiDraw
+How to actually draw pictures on the AxiDraw
 ---------------------------------------------------

 ``madison_axi`` uses a program called CNC Server to control the AxiDraw.
-In order to have your Python program paint pictures on the bot, go to the `CNC Server README <https://github.com/techninja/cncserver/blob/master/README.md>`_ and follow the instructions in the **Installation** and **Running** sections.
+In order to have your Python program draw pictures on the bot, go to the `CNC Server README <https://github.com/techninja/cncserver/blob/master/README.md>`_ and follow the instructions in the **Installation** and **Running** sections.
 When you run CNC Server, be sure to specify that you've got an AxiDraw plugged in.